fastmcp-me/unichat-mcp-server/README.md

 ### Tools

 The server implements one tool:
-- unichat: Send a request to unichat
+- `unichat`: Send a request to unichat
   - Takes "messages" as required string arguments
   - Returns a response